Worship & Music

 Details of our regular services are available on the What’s On page.

-Our Sunday Notice Sheets, which are given out each Sunday during the Eucharist, are now available online by clicking here: Sunday Notice Sheets.
-If you missed one and would like to have a digital copy, please click on the date to access the relevant Sunday Notice Sheet.
+Our Weekly Notice Sheets, which are given out each Sunday during the Eucharist, are now available online by clicking here: Weekly Notice Sheets.
+If you missed one and would like to have a digital copy, please click on the date to access the relevant Weekly Notice Sheet.

 Music is at the heart of our worship.
 The Cathedral Choir, Schola Cantorum, St Nicholas Singers, and a host of visiting choirs follow in the footsteps of a longstanding choral tradition at Newcastle Cathedral.
 During Choir Term there are six sung services per week, encompassing some of the greatest music from the 14th Century to the present day.